ckan/ckanext-scheming/README.md

 * `"resource_format_autocomplete"` - resource format validation with
   format guessing based on url and autocompleting form field

-You may add your own presets by adding them to the `scheming.presets` configuration setting.
+You may add your own presets by adding them to the `ckanext.scheming.presets` configuration setting.